skdejong/100DaysOfCode/log.md

 Another pairing group from our team worked on the landing page.
 The third pairing group from our team continued working on the savings page.

+At the end of today, the team decided that I should be the scrum leader for the rest of our time working together.
+I served as the scrum leader our first week and then we started changing to a new scrum leader every two days.
+Even though half the team initially weren't keen on being a scrum leader, we thought everyone should have the chance to lead because it would be a good experience.
+It was also interesting to see people's different leadership styles.

+#### frumo app in dark mode :

 ![Landing Page](Images/LandingPage(23Jan2023).jpg)

 ![Sign Up Page](Images/SignUpPage(23Jan2023).jpg)